Randolph–Macon College

 Private liberal arts college in Ashland, Virginia, U.S.

-Randolph–Macon College (RMC or, colloquially, Macon) is a private liberal arts college in Ashland, Virginia.
+Randolph–Macon College (RMC or, colloquially, Macon) is a private liberal arts college in Ashland, Virginia, United States.
 Founded in 1830, the college has an enrollment of more than 1,800 students.
 It is the second-oldest Methodist-run college in the country, and the oldest in continuous operation.
 The college primarily offers bachelor's degrees.

 History

-Sign at the entrance of the Randolph-Macon campus near downtown Ashland.
+Sign at the entrance of the Randolph–Macon campus near downtown Ashland.
 Washington-Franklin Hall, the oldest building on campus, is visible in the background.

-Randolph-Macon was founded in 1830 by Methodists Hekeziah G. Leigh and John Early and Staten Islander Gabriel Poillon Disosway.
+Randolph–Macon was founded in 1830 by Methodists Hekeziah G. Leigh and John Early and Staten Islander Gabriel Poillon Disosway.
 It was originally located in Boydton, near the North Carolina border, but as the railroad link to Boydton was destroyed during the Civil War, the college's trustees decided to relocate the school to Ashland in 1868.
 The college takes its name from Virginia statesman John Randolph and North Carolina statesman Nathaniel Macon.

 The original site of Randolph–Macon features a historical marker and ruins of the classroom buildings.
 The original campus became the home of the Boydton Academic and Bible Institute, a Christian school for African Americans which operated from 1878 to 1935.

-In 1847, Randolph–Macon College established a relationship with Hampden-Sydney College.
+In 1847, Randolph–Macon College established a relationship with Hampden–Sydney College.
 The relationship led to the formation of the Randolph–Macon Medical School, which closed in 1851.
 Its president William A. Smith delivered a set of lectures advocating slavery in 1856 and 1857.

-The college has a historical relationship with Randolph College (formerly known as Randolph–Macon Woman's College) in Lynchburg, Virginia.
-The former women's college was founded under Randolph-Macon's original charter in 1893 by the then-president William Waugh Smith; it was intended as a female counterpart to the then all-male Randolph-Macon.
+The college has a historical relationship with Randolph College (formerly known as Randolph-Macon Woman's College) in Lynchburg, Virginia.
+The former women's college was founded under Randolph–Macon's original charter in 1893 by the then-president William Waugh Smith; it was intended as a female counterpart to the then all-male Randolph-Macon.
 The two schools later separated to become distinct institutions governed by two separate boards.
-Randolph-Macon College became co-educational in 1971 with the enrollment of 50 women and the first full-time female faculty member.
+Randolph–Macon College became co-educational in 1971 with the enrollment of 50 women and the first full-time female faculty member.
 (Randolph College became co-educational in 2007.)